vanpe20/vanpe20.github.io/_pages/includes/intro.md

-Hello, I am Zeru, a senior majoring in Software Engineering at [Dalian University of Technology](https://www.dlut.edu.cn/) in ISE.
-I'm going to Rutgers University to pursue my PhD degree and I am honored to be guided by Prof.[**Ruixiang Tang**](https://www.ruixiangtang.net/).
-I will receive my BE degree in Software Engineering at Dalian University of Technology
+Hello, I am Zeru, a first year Ph.D. student in Rutgers University.
+I am honored to be guided by Prof.[**Ruixiang Tang**](https://www.ruixiangtang.net/).
+I will receive my BE degree in Software Engineering at [Dalian University of Technology](https://www.dlut.edu.cn/)

 <!-- Before, I was an intern in [**Prof.Yongfeng Zhang**](https://yongfeng.me/)'s laboratory at Rutgers University. -->